 I often wonder what factors parents moving abroad consider when selecting a school for their children.
 Never more has this been the case since I started to work in the field of international education.
-Like in any major city, Paris, offers many choices and at first glance may seem overwhelming for parents.
-In this Blog I explore some of the options.
+Like in any major city, Paris offers many choices and at first glance may seem overwhelming for parents.
+In this Blog, I explore some of the options.

 One option for families who are going to be based in France for a considerable period of time is to enter the French or bilingual sector.
 Many well-established French schools have “English sections” and can offer children an authentic French education with the safety net of some learning being in their mother tongue.
 French is taught intensively and thus allows non-native speakers to become immersed in the French curriculum.
-One cannot argue that this isn’t an academically rigorous route for children and when successful it can open up a raft of opportunities in terms of college and work place preparedness.
+One cannot argue that this isn’t an academically rigorous route for children and when successful it can open up a raft of opportunities in terms of college and workplace preparedness.

-More commonly ex pat families arriving in Paris will consider one of the four established English medium schools for their children.
+More commonly ex-pat families arriving in Paris will consider one of the four established English medium schools for their children.
 These schools being the International School of Paris, The American School of Paris, Marymount International School, Paris and the British School of Paris.

 The International School of Paris arguably offers the best location being within the city limits in the 16th arrondissement of Paris.
 ISP is unique in Paris in that it offers all three IB programs (PYP, MYP and IB Diploma).
 The disadvantage for ISP is the fact that it houses approximately 700 students in cramped accommodation and with little space for play or physical education.
-This is a particularly disadvantage for children in the Early Years Section and Elementary School where learning through play is so integral to development.
-On a more positive note ISP educates a genuinely international community and claims to have children from 60 different nationalities.
+This is a particular disadvantage for children in the Early Years Section and Elementary School where learning through play is so integral to development.
+On a more positive note, ISP educates a genuinely international community and claims to have children from 60 different nationalities.

 The American School of Paris is a little piece of the United States in Paris.
 ASP offers a K-12 curriculum including IB and AP in the Upper School.
-The campus covers a total area of 10 acres (40,000 m2) and is situated at the southern end of Saint-Cloud in the south western suburbs of Paris.
+The campus covers a total area of 10 acres (40,000 m2) and is situated at the southern end of Saint-Cloud in the southwestern suburbs of Paris.
 ASP benefits from the advantage of economies of scale and has a functional, although perhaps characterless, modern feel.
 Its location is far from ideal and is poorer served by public transport.
 For children whose ultimate destination is likely to be College in the US ASP is a popular choice.

-The British School of Paris was founded in 1954 in order to offer the British ex pat community in Paris the opportunity of access to British education.
+The British School of Paris was founded in 1954 in order to offer the British ex-pat community in Paris the opportunity of access to British education.
 BSP is found Impressionist town of Croissy-sur-Seine which is a one-hour commute (15km) from the city of Paris.
 The school is built on the banks of the Seine and it has impressive modern facilities.
 Like many “British” schools BSP offers a program based around the English National Curriculum culminating in students taking IGCSE and A Level examinations.
 Most students from BSP will go on to study in the UK upon completing their studies.